wouter-bauweraerts/instancio-fixture-builder/docs/index.md

 1. Create a class for your fixture

         Example: SomePojo class --> SomePojoFixtures
-2. Create a static inner class that extends the ___AbstractFixtureBuilder.
+2. Create a static inner class that extends __AbstractFixtureBuilder__.

         The AbstractFixtureBuilder requires 2 generic parameters.
             - TYPEBUILDER: the (POJO) class that you want to initialize with (random) data